noob-dude27/controller-for-windows/README.md

 with keyboard shortcuts for easier navigation and use.
 You can also type using an on-screen keyboard.

 # How to install and run
 To install, simply download this repository.
+However, you must have python installed with a version of at least 3.10.
 To run this project, simply open app.py and you will be greeted with a widget that says: 'Controller for windows'

 # How to use
 app.py has already been preconfigured and the controls mapped to run properly.
 If you're not satisified